Ronak0020/discord-utility/README.md

     </p>
 </div>

 # Discord-Utility

 A package containing some basic and common yet important and useful utility functions such as Shuffle Array, Remove Duplicates, Verification, etc.

 #### This module is still in development.
-If you encounter any bugs, feel free to open an issue ticket in github.
+If you encounter any bugs, feel free to open an issue ticket in github

 ### Introduction

 `utils-discord` is a module especially made for discord.js bot development to make the development easy by providing important utility functions premade. utils-discord is easy to use and makes your code become shorter and easy to make.

 ### Features

 - Easy to use
 - Tons of premade functions to implement in your code easily
 - Includes Mongoose functions.
 Make bot using MongoDB easily